Safeguard & manage your brands

 (Case Note: March 2011)

 We obtained a favourable decision wherein the Assistant Registrar found that the totality of evidence submitted by the registrant “pointed towards an effort to launch both women’s and men’s clothing (and related items) bearing the Subject Mark in Singapore.
 It appeared to be a sequential process involving first bringing in limited quantities in established department stores to generate interest through sales events, before finally setting up a permanent location.
-The facts did not fit [the German company’s] a theory that the Registrant was simply trying to sell a few items here and there in order to (pre-emptively) defeat an action for non-use revocation.”
+The facts did not fit [the German applicant's] theory that the Registrant was simply trying to sell a few items here and there in order to (pre-emptively) defeat an action for non-use revocation.”

 The Assistant Registrar also found that the German applicant’s private investigators’ evidence “even at its highest … did not have the effect of addressing, let alone negating, the Registrant’s evidence of use.
 As a whole, I found the Applicant’s PI evidence to have been of limited value to the overarching question: Had the Subject Mark been put to genuine use in relation to the goods for which it was registered, within the relevant time periods, so that the registration ought not be revoked under the first or second subsections of Section 22(1) TMA?”